kvellian/ds_fundamentals/README.md

 | Flipper Length (mm)   | 200.90 | 172.00 | 231.00 |
 | Body Mass (g)         | 4202   | 2700   | 6300   |

-After exploring the data further, there appears to be 2 NA's in each of the columns: culmen_length_mm, culmen_depth_mm, flipper_length_mm, body_mass_g.
+After exploring the data further, there appear to be 2 NAs in each of the columns: culmen_length_mm, culmen_depth_mm, flipper_length_mm, body_mass_g.